 - Wild Woman at My Door: Reconnecting to Authentic Self: Bird Mejia

-- Life Happens: Write Through It: Mary Elizabeth Briscoe
+- Life Happens: Write Through It Using the Celtic Calendar as Guide: Mary Elizabeth Briscoe

 - My Mother, My Muse: Writing About Your Mom Without Guilt: Andrea Simon